Update on the Community & Police Working Group

 • Partnered with NAACP in recruiting and test preparation efforts.

-• Reorganized the Bureau of Police to include a 3-member Community Engagement department.
+• Reorganized the Bureau of Police to include a 3-member Community Engagement Office.

 • Hired Police Social Workers to connect those we serve with social service agencies who are better equipped to assist.